| Barry MacDonnell's

 • To edit this template later:

 Choose its name in the Project list with a single click, then click Options, then Edit WP Template.
+(Or you can right-click the template's name and choose Edit WP Template.)

 Step 7.
 IMPORTANT: Edit the location and filename of your new template in the redlined User Modification Area in the macro's code.
 The macro needs to find the correct template each time it is played.